rootofmylife/LAL-Parser/README.md

 We provide the training script in `best_parser_training_script.sh`.

 Check the function `make_hparams` in `src_joint/main.py` for hyperparameters specific to the Label Attention Layer.
-For more training and evaluation instructions, see [the HPSG parser repository](https://github.com/DoodleJZ/HPSG-Neural-Parser).
+For more training and evaluation instructions, see below.

 ### Training Instructions get from [the HPSG parser repository](https://github.com/DoodleJZ/HPSG-Neural-Parser)